poojitha-2/Weather-app/README.md

 Built a web based weather application using HTML,CSS and Javascript.

 This weather application is built using the HTML,CSS,JavaScript.
 It allows users to get real-time weather information for their current location or any other location they search for.
-The app fetches weather data from a reliable weather API and presents it in a user-friendly and visually appealing manner.
+The app fetches weather data from a reliable weather API(openweathermap) and presents it in a user-friendly and visually appealing manner.

 # Features :
 -> Real-time Weather Data: Weather app provides up-to-date weather information for any location around the world.